UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Location admin navigates to a location settings page
-* Location admin changes the content of the location page by either adding new ideas, removing ideas if ideas exist, and/or updating general content of the page
+* Location admin changes the content of the location page by either adding new ideas, removing ideas if ideas exist
 * Resulting pages are updated successfully
 * If the operation is cancelled, no changes are reflected
 ```